HeikoBecker/TheoremProving-Notes/Tactic-Equivalences.md

 The tactical `qpat_assum` can be used to pick out assumptions based on a pattern instead of position.

 In Coq assumptions can be picked out by patterns using the `match` construct in Ltac.
-This proof-style is advocated, over name-based assumption handling, in e.g. ''Certified Programming with Dependent Types''.
+This proof-style is advocated, over name-based assumption handling, in e.g. _Certified Programming with Dependent Types_.

 ## Automation and subgoals